ahillss/ReverseEngineeringNotes/README.md

 * builtin disassembler where you can see the assembly representation of the hex code as you type
 * allows you to view the executable/library file headers (though the virtual address you get from the header part seems to be off compared to what is outputted from other tools)
-* note like many other disassemblers, HT's one also runs on the whole file, disassembling not only the code, but also incorrectly on the header, data etc as well so you will need to jump to the code section you intend to modify/view
+* like many other disassemblers, disassembles not only the code, but also incorrectly on the header, data etc so you will need to know where the code section is

 ### [Cutter](https://github.com/radareorg/cutter)

 * provides a GUI interface to [Radare2](https://radare.org).
 * shows the disassembly but also allows you to edit those instructions and will write the hex changes for you
 * doesn't seem to want to let you see the hex for non code parts of the file
-* hex codes aren't side by side the dissasembly which makes it slightly harder to see what you are doing when making changes, though you can bring up a second window to show the hex
+* hex codes aren't side by side the dissassembly, though you can bring up a second window to show the hex

 ### [HxD](https://mh-nexus.de/en/hxd/)